bioconductor-source/TOP/TOP_review.md

   from in the NAMESPACE file.
 This should be added.
 - [x] SUGGESTION: Consider adding `importFrom("stats", "coef", "offset", "sd")`.
 Added importFrom("stats", "coef", "offset", "sd").
-- [ ] REQUIRED: The '%>%' is has both internal and export listed in its documentation.
+- [x] REQUIRED: The '%>%' is has both internal and export listed in its documentation.
 I would not export this function.
+Removed export.

 ## NEWS